dcartinquesada/INP-project/README.md

 # INP-project
-Common errors found during the first phase of the installation:
+Common errors found during the phase of the installation:

 1. ROS1 is not compatible with Ubuntu 22.4:
   In this case, it was necessary to delete the Ubuntu 22.4 once it was configured in order to switch to Ubuntu 20.4.
 Due to the fact that ROS1 is an old system, it is better to check its compatibility.